iammeken/blocked/README.md

 # blocked
 blacklisted ip addresses and asn used in varnish
+But you can also use for your project